rage/cyber-security-base-19/data/module-1/part-1/index.md

 This course has only 1 part.

+The structure of CSB courses has changed recently; currently the same website is used for the new course structure as the retiring old structure.
+If you wish to follow the old structure, and you are _eligible_, then follow the instructions given [here](/changes).
+See the same page for eligibility.

 To pass the course you need to book and pass examinarium exam (akvaariotentti).
 See [here](/exam) for more details about the exam.